female student working on laptop outside at table

 Computer Science

-To earn the Bachelor of Science Degree in Computer Science, students complete 120 credits, in major-sequence, elective courses, and core requirements as outlined below.
+To earn a Bachelor of Science Degree in Computer Science, students must complete 120 credits in major-sequence, elective courses, and core requirements, as outlined below.

 Major Area Requirements: 36 Credits